Keast-Osborne Laboratory: Neural and Bioelectronic Control of Pelvic Organs

 View our Publications (Keast | Osborne) and Find an Expert profiles (Keast | Osborne)

 Voiding, reproduction and other human pelvic functions require complex neural control to occur normally at behaviourally appropriate times.
-Our goal is to help develop neuromodulation and other therapies to treat related human clinical conditions, many of which severely compromise quality of life over long periods.
+Our goal is to reveal how the nerve circuit functions and to use this knowledge to develop neuromodulation and other therapies to treat related human clinical conditions, many of which severely compromise quality of life over long periods.

-Our work is funded by the US National Institutes of Health (NIH) as foreign principal investigators in two research consortia
+Our work is supported by the US National Institutes of Health (NIH) as foreign principal investigators in a research consortia:

-We are also funded by the Melbourne-CNRS network in partnership with the Chédotal laboratory (Sorbonne Université/INSERM/CNRS, France).
+We are also members of the Melbourne-CNRS network in partnership with the Chédotal laboratory

 Our research focuses on the pelvic nervous system and how this neural interface is used by the brain to exert control over the pelvic organs and genitalia.
 We use advanced neuroanatomical, microscopy, image analysis and digital mapping techniques to study the neural control control circuit and target organs—but we are also expert in other approaches including primary cell culture, neurophysiology and neuropharmacology.